Skip to content

 As a patient at the practice, you can apply your UK GDPR rights of:

-If you would like to request amendments to your records, please contact the medical centre via Klinik: https://access.klinik.co.uk/contact/okehampton-medical-centre and select the 'update your details' tile.
-In the text box, enter your name, date of birth and queries/objections with your medical records.
+If you would like to request amendments to your records, please contact the Medical Centre by emailing the Management Partner, kiran.bakhshi@nhs.net.
+In the email, please include your name, date of birth, and outline any queries/objections with your medical records.

 A member of the team will then contact you to investigate further, and the surgery will take necessary action with your records.